Ben Forta

 print(numbers)

-You can try running it if you’d like.
-But, be warned, there’s something horribly wrong with it.
-The code won’t display any errors.
-Actually, it displays nothing at all, even though it seems to run forever.
-So, if you do try to run it, you’ll eventually need to quit the Terminal window to kill the running program.
-Ouch!
+You can try running it if you'd like.
+But, be warned, there's something horribly wrong with it — it displays nothing at all, even though it seems to run forever.
+This is the dreaded infinite loop!
+Let's use the Debugger to find out why.

 Accessing the Debugger